simping4jesus/lph/lph.md

 "It sure is," he replied.

 We ground our bodies together.
 It felt nice--both his warm skin and the pressure on my lady parts.
-I was enjoying it when suddenly the image of Sean stretching in the cubicle jumped into my brain banishing all other thoughts.
+I was enjoying it when suddenly the image of Sean stretching in the cubicle jumped into my brain.
+It took over, banishing all other thoughts.
 Instantly the aching and wetness returned.
 I tried to think about something else.
 Anything else.
 But it was no use.
 I couldn't get the thought of those great, big, brutish, bulging muscles out of my mind.

 The aching was getting to me.
 I felt like I needed something but I didn't know what it was.
 I pressed my hips against my date.
 It felt good but it wasn't enough.
 So I drew my hips back and pressed them forward again.
 Then I did it again, and again, and again.
 I moaned in frustration.
 The ache was still there.
 And my nether regions were getting wetter.
 He'd notice any moment now.